DavidPratten/todotxttdi/README.md

 todotxttdi allows you to enter up to three independent filters.
 Filters are applied simply by clicking in the filter field.
 The currently applied filter has a green background.
 Filters are remembered by your browser and are not stored in Dropbox.

 Each filter consists of one or more space separated items.
 For a Todo.txt line to match a filter, it must match every space separated filter item.
 If a filter item is preceded by a "-" sign, this means a line will match if it doesn't contain this item.
-If a filter item contains multiple sub-items separated by "|" then a line will match if it matches any one of the sub-items.
+If a filter item contains multiple sub-items separated by `|` then a line will match if it matches any one of the sub-items.

-You may use a "~" prefix to temporarily disable a filter item so you don't need to retype it later.
+You may use a `~` prefix to temporarily disable a filter item so you don't need to retype it later.

 If you wish to use one of the following characters in a filter you will need to precede them with a "`\`" character.
-Use "`\+`" instead of "`+`", "`\*`" instead of "`*`", ditto for "`\.`", "`\(`", and "`\)`".
+Use `\+` instead of `+`, `\*` instead of `*`, ditto for `\.`, `\(`, and `\)`.
 And yes, this means, if you care, you may use regular expressions in the filters.

-Prior to applying each filter, todotxttdi analyses all due:yyyy-mm-dd dates and adds a hashtag: "` #past`", "` #today`", or "` #tomorrow`" as appropriate.
+Prior to applying each filter, todotxttdi analyses all `due:yyyy-mm-dd` dates and adds a hashtag: ` #past`, ` #today`, or "` #tomorrow`" as appropriate.
 These may be filtered against.
 For example: the filter "`#past|#today`" will filter for all current Todo.txt lines.

 Filtering the Todo.txt file does not trigger a save to Dropbox.
 This is because each line in a Todo.txt file is independent, and filtering (like sorting) does not change the information that you have entered.